Renewal of Advanced Practice Registered Nurse (APRN) License

 - A current Minnesota RN license

-- Current certification as an advanced practice registered nurse in the role and population for which you are licensed.
+- Current certification on file with the Board as an advanced practice registered nurse in the role and population for which you are licensed.
+It is your responsibility to ensure the Board has verification of your current certification status.
+The Board must receive verification of certification status directly from the certifying body when you renew your certification.

 - You must renew your RN and APRN Licenses